zfit/zfit/docs/getting_started/installation.rst

 Cutting edge version
 -----------------------

-The cutting edge development version (unstable) can be installed from the `Github repo`_ with
+The cutting edge development version (unstable) can be installed from the `zfit Github repo`_ with

 .. code-block:: console